The Peg Herbert Legacy Society

 Including a charitable gift in your long-term financial planning helps you access tax benefits that ultimately benefit you and your estate/loved-ones, while enabling you to make a greater contribution to the world around you.

-A few years ago, when writing her will, her financial advisor suggested she consider a gift to charity in her estate planning.
-She was proud to name Help Lesotho as the beneficiary of a life insurance policy.
-Help Lesotho is honoured to have Sandra’s trust and future gift on file as it helps with long term planning and sustainability
+When writing her Will, Sandra’s financial advisor suggested including a gift to charity in her estate planning.
+She chose to name Help Lesotho as the beneficiary of a life insurance policy.
+We’re deeply honoured by Sandra’s trust as her gift helps significantly with long-term planning and ensures the sustainability of our programs.

 Ways to leave a legacy